Brandon Carlo: Junior

 On September 25, 2015, the Bruins signed Carlo to a three-year, entry-level contract.
 After spending the preseason with Boston, Carlo returned to the Americans for the 2015–16 season, where he was once again an assistant captain.
 Despite missing some time in the first half of the season with an injury, Carlo had two goals and 12 assists in 22 games by the Americans' mid-season break, and he had a strong defensive showing with partner Parker Wotherspoon.
 He finished his final WHL season with five goals, 27 points, and 94 penalty minutes in 52 games.
 Despite Carlo scoring the game-winning goal in overtime to finish the regular season, the Americans fell short of clinching a playoff berth in 2016.
 He finished his junior hockey career with 11 goals and 54 assists in 186 WHL games.

 Professional

+Boston Bruins (2016–2025)

 Once his time with the Americans came to an end, Carlo began his professional career, joining the Providence Bruins, Boston's American Hockey League (AHL) affiliate, for the remainder of their 2015–16 season.
 He played in seven games at the end of their regular season, recording one assist and a +3 rating in the process.
 He also appeared in one playoff game before the Providence Bruins were eliminated from Calder Cup contention.